drewhamilton/drewhamilton.dev/content/posts/how-poko-works.md

 ---
 title: "How Poko works"
-date: 2021-07-19T09:30:00+02:00
+date: 2021-08-12T13:25:00+02:00
 draft: false
 ---

 The Kotlin compiler's job is to convert source code into byte code.
-Compiler plugins like [Poko](https://github.com/drewhamilton/Poko) are able to "intercept" a representation of the source code during compilation and affect the produced byte code.
+Compiler plugins like [Poko](https://github.com/drewhamilton/Poko) are able to intercept a representation of the source code during compilation and affect the produced byte code.
 To this end, Poko's purpose is fairly straightforward: for any source class with the `@Poko` annotation, produce byte code that uses that class's primary constructor properties in three overridden functions.